bryanthowell-tableau/tableau_tools/README.md

         time.sleep(1)
     print('Finished publishing')

-### 1.6 Refreshing Extracts (Tableau 10.3+ / API 2.6)
+### 1.6 Refreshing Extracts

-#### 1.6.1 Running an Extract Refresh Schedule (Tableau 10.3+ / API 2.6)
+#### 1.6.1 Running an Extract Refresh Schedule
-The TableauRestApiConnection26 class, representing the API for Tableau 10.3, includes methods for triggering extract refreshes via the REST API.
+The TableauRestApiConnection class, representing the API for Tableau 10.3 and above, includes methods for triggering extract refreshes via the REST API.

 `TableauRestApiConnection.run_all_extract_refreshes_for_schedule(schedule_name_or_luid) `